near/docs/docs/validator/staking.md

 ### 2. macOS Setup

-**Important: Running a Validator on a MacBook or other laptops is not recommended and should only be used for local testing.**
+**Important: Running a Validator on a MacBook or other laptops is not recommended, and should only be used for local testing.**

 <details>
     <summary>Click to expand</summary>